Communities developing resources and competencies for using their languages

 Gibson, Maik.
 2006.
 Implicational scale.
 In Kees Versteegh, Mushira Eid, and Alaa Elgibali (eds.), Encyclopedia of Arabic language and linguistics 2, 318–325.
 Leiden: Brill.

 Gibson, Maik.
 2002.
 Levelling in Tunisian Arabic: Towards a new standard.
-In Aleya Rouchdy (ed.), Language Contact and Language Conflict in Arabic: Variations on a sociolinguistic theme.
+In Aleya Rouchdy (ed.), Language contact and language conflict in Arabic: Variations on a sociolinguistic theme.
 Curzon Arabic Linguistics Series, 24–40.
-New York: Routledge Curzon. http://www.worldcat.org/search?qt=hotseries&q=se%3A%22Curzon+Arabic+linguistics+series.%22.
+New York: Routledge Curzon. https://www.worldcat.org/title/language-contact-and-language-conflict-in-arabic-variations-on-a-sociolinguistic-theme/oclc/644965863&referer=brief_results.

 Gibson, Maik.
 1996.
-El munichi, un idioma que se extingue, Marlene Ballena Dávila (tr.).
-Serie Lingüística Peruana 42.
+El Munichi: Un idioma que se extingue, Marlene Ballena Dávila (trans.), Serie Lingüística Peruana 42.
 Pucallpa, Peru: Instituto Lingüístico de Verano. www.sil.org/americas/peru/pubs/slp42.pdf.

 Gibson, Maik.
 1996.
 Implicational dialectology: Second person pronouns and suffixes in Tunisian Arabic.
 In Mushira Eid and Dilworth Parkinson (ed.), Perspectives on Arabic linguistics IX: Papers from the Ninth Annual Symposium on Arabic Linguistics, 95–114.
 Amsterdam: John Benjamins Publishing.